srinisekaran/footcarbon/README.md

 # Footcarbon

-Finds your carbon footprint with just a few questions.
+Find your carbon footprint easily and quickly.